 - Supervising other employees who perform any of these duties

-ERISA bonds must cover at least 10 percent of the balance of plan funds that the employee administers.
+ERISA bonds must cover at least 10 percent of the total assets under management by that employee.
 For coverage amounts under $500,000, ERISA bonds are available as an instant purchase without a credit check.